frankshearar/Home/NuGet-cross-plat-authentication-plugin.md

     .NET Framework based plugins should be installed in:
     > %UserProfile%/.nuget/plugins/netfx

-    Each plugin will be installed in it's own folder.
+    Each plugin will be installed in its own folder.

     The plugin entry point will be the name of the installed folder, with the .dll extensions for .NET Core, and .exe extension for .NET Framework.